Case Study // Internal Communications Channel Strategy

 No Source of Truth.

-The company scaled to thousands of employees in under seven years.
-Hundreds of locations across dozens of states.
-Service technicians, drivers, coordinators, regional managers, department leaders and a corporate headquarters.
-The growth rate made the organization 43,000% more complex than at founding.
+The company scaled rapidly to a distributed workforce across hundreds of locations and dozens of states.
+Field technicians, drivers, coordinators, regional managers, department leaders and a corporate headquarters.
+The growth rate far outpaced the communication infrastructure.

 Internal communication had not kept pace.
 The channels told the story.